-“Edge computing is a distributed computing paradigm that brings computation and data storage closer to the location where it is needed, to improve response times and save bandwidth.” - Wikipedia Edge computing allows data from internet of things to be analyzed at the edge of the network before being sent to a data center or cloud.
+“Edge computing is a distributed computing paradigm that brings computation and data storage closer to the location where it is needed, to improve response times and save bandwidth.” - Wikipedia.
+Edge computing allows data from the Internet of Things to be analyzed at the edge of the network before being sent to a data center or cloud.
 The growth of AI chipsets that can handle processing at the edge will allow for better real-time responses within applications that need instant computing.
 This, in turn, reduces the need to transfer the data back and forth from the cloud.

 Edge Computing vs Cloud Computing: What’s the difference?